Kevin McHale (basketball): Coming off the bench, the "Sixth Man" (1980–1985)

 Entering the 1980 NBA draft, the Celtics held the number one overall pick, but in a pre-draft trade, considered by many to be among the most lopsided in NBA history, Celtics president Red Auerbach dealt the pick and an additional first-round pick to the Golden State Warriors for center Robert Parish and the Warriors' first-round pick, the third overall, which the Celtics used to draft McHale.

 McHale's stay in Boston got off to a rocky start as he held out for a large contract, even threatening to play in Italy, before signing a three-year deal with the Celtics.
-Backing up Cedric Maxwell at forward, McHale made an immediate impact and was named to the NBA's All-Rookie First Team in his rookie season.
+Backing up Cedric Maxwell at forward, McHale made an immediate impact and was named to the NBA's All-Rookie First Team.
 Boston finished McHale's rookie season with a league-leading record of 62–20.

 In the playoffs, the Celtics swept the Chicago Bulls in the first round.
 In the Eastern Conference finals, the Celtics faced a 3–1 deficit against the Philadelphia 76ers; but Boston won the last three games of the series, including Game 6 on Philadelphia's home court.
 McHale helped save the Game 6 win by rejecting an Andrew Toney shot and corralling the rebound with 16 seconds left to protect the Celtics' one-point lead.
 In the NBA Finals, Boston defeated the Houston Rockets in six games to capture the team's 14th championship.

-The Celtics failed to advance to the NBA Finals the next two seasons.
+The Celtics would not advance to the NBA Finals in the next two seasons.
 Philadelphia exacted a measure of revenge in the 1982 Eastern Conference final, beating Boston at home in the seventh game.
 In the 1983 Eastern Conference semifinals, the Celtics were swept by the Milwaukee Bucks.
 This embarrassing defeat led to the firing of head coach Bill Fitch and a temporarily unhappy McHale.

 Following the 1982–83 season, McHale's contract with the Celtics expired, and the New York Knicks signed him to a contract offer sheet.
 Auerbach retaliated by signing three of New York's top free-agent players to offer sheets.
 The Knicks elected to re-sign their players and give up their pursuit of McHale.
 McHale eventually re-signed with Boston, his $1 million per season contract making him the fourth-highest paid player in the NBA.